-Our school follows the 'Switched on Computing' scheme of work, which provides starting points for teachers to adapt in order to ensure we deliver a broad and balanced curriculum.
-An overview can be found here, including examples of the software (such as Scratch, GoogleDocs and SketchUp) that we use.
+Our school follows a bespoke scheme of work, which provides starting points for teachers to adapt in order to ensure we deliver a broad and balanced curriculum.
+An overview can be found at the bottom of this page.
 The vast majority of the software is available to download at home free of charge: a simple search engine search should point you in the right direction.

 E-safety (helping children understand how to stay safe online) runs throughout everything we do in Computing lessons in each class, supported by whole school assemblies where appropriate.